olegush/anonymous-chat-client/README.md

 pip install -r requirements.txt
 ```

 2. Put all necessary parameters to **.env** file.
-This is default parameters for utility and you can change them by CLI arguments.
+This is default parameters and you can change them by CLI arguments.

 ```
 HOST=host_to_connect